romamile/introcode/log3_Variations.markdown

 Another way to add variation is for yourself to be in control of what's happening!
 For that to happen, you need to feed information to the computer through controllers.
 Mouse, keyboard, touch-pads, mic, camera...
 A lot of possibilities!
 For now, let's look at mouse & keyboard.

-P5.js allows direct access of the position of the mouse, which makes using them pretty easy!
+P5.js allows direct access of the position of the mouse, through pre-named variable `mouseX` and `mouseY`.
+Don't try to modify those values, they are only for being read/used!

 ```javascript
 function draw() {